 |

-In our garden, this plant grows in the following area: left fence nursery area About my plant portraits
+In our garden, this plant grows in the following area: front fence nursery area About my plant portraits

 PlantLinks to other web pages about Chilopsis linearis